xinjie0yang/GSEA/README.md

-# MMEA-SaGE
+# MMEA-GSaE
-A Self-Adaptive Grid Exploration-based Algorithm for Multimodal Multiobjective Optimization
+A Grid Self-Adaptive Exploration-based Algorithm for Multimodal Multiobjective Optimization